NREL/pyGOBLET/docs/postprocessing.rst

 Custom Postprocessing
 ----------------------

 The ``postprocessing`` module provides tools to generate performance statistics based on solver benchmark data.
+This includes postprocessing for function evaluations and energy statistics.

 .. automodule:: pygold.postprocessing
     :members: